Read the Revolution Speaker Series

 The Gun, the Ship, and the Pen: Warfare, Constitutions, and the Making of the Modern World (Liveright, 2021)

-On May 20, 2021 Linda Colley joins the Museum to discuss her book The Gun, the Ship, and the Pen, which traces the global history of written constitutions from the 1750s to the 20th century, modifying accepted narratives and uncovering the close and frequent connections between the making of constitutions and the making of war.
-Colley will show, through her meticulous research, how constitutions crossed continents, at times aiding the rise of empires and monarchies as well as the emergence of new nations and republics.
+In May 2021, Linda Colley joined the Museum to discuss her book The Gun, the Ship, and the Pen, which traces the global history of written constitutions from the 1750s to the 20th century, modifying accepted narratives and uncovering the close and frequent connections between the making of constitutions and the making of war.
+Colley showed, through her meticulous research, how constitutions crossed continents, at times aiding the rise of empires and monarchies as well as the emergence of new nations and republics.
+The program is available to watch again online.

 Past: 2019-20 Read the Revolution Speaker Series Season